-Your generous support will be instrumental in helping to create a community centerpiece – not just a building – that will inspire and transform lives, enhance our cultural and educational environment, and ensure knowledge and opportunities are available to all for generations to come.
+Generous community support has been instrumental in helping us create a community centerpiece – not just a building – that will inspire and transform lives, enhance our cultural and educational environment, and ensure knowledge and opportunities are available to all for generations to come.

 Columbus Metropolitan Library is dedicated to opening a new Martin Luther King Branch that will connect children, teens, adults and families throughout the community with the resources they need to build successful lives.

 • Approximately 18,000 square feet of space (current: nearly 9,000 square feet)

 • A larger Children’s Area that offers resources and activities for kids, caregivers and educators

 • A dedicated Ready for Kindergarten Area that will incorporate books, technology and media to encourage interactive learning and help prepare kids for kindergarten

 • A larger Homework Help Center to address the growing need for after-school homework help for students from kindergarten to 12th grade

 • Services for teens and adults seeking to improve their lives through literacy, educational attainment, exposure to educational resources, college readiness/success, job seeking and skill development, and technology training

 • More gathering spaces to give community members, associations and businesses places to meet and plan for the future success of our neighborhoods

 The Foundation is grateful to our generous supporters in the King-Lincoln Bronzeville community who have stepped up to champion this initiative.
 We thank the following individuals for their leadership on the Martin Luther King Branch Advisory Committee.